Paul Payne

 Paul Payne (born 6 March 1965) is a former Australian rules footballer who played with Melbourne and Carlton in the Victorian Football League (VFL).
-Beginning his career with Melbourne, Payne spent four seasons with the Demons before retiring from football to join the police force.
-Carlton convinced him to come out of retirement and he spent one season with the Blues in 1989 before being delisted at the end of the season.
+Beginning his career with Melbourne, Payne spent four seasons with the Demons before retiring then Carlton convinced him to come out of retirement and he spent one season with the Blues in 1989 before being delisted at the end of the season.